amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 This feature should have been excised long ago through the planned obsolescence process employed by countless other languages, including C and C++.
 For instance, the original C syntax that appeared in *[The C Programming Language](https://en.wikipedia.org/wiki/The_C_Programming_Language)*, 1ed (1978) continued to be used well into the early 1990s, but it is no longer accepted by modern C compilers in the early 2020s—as they ought not.
 Indeed, most modern C programmers cannot understand the 1970s style C code any more.
 But the irrational adherence to absolute backward compatibility obliges modern Fortran programmers to inject `implicit none` into every module.

 The `implicit none` is an instance of the many poor design decisions that littered Fortran's long trek to modernity.
 Disabling implicit typing should have been cued off a file name extension (`.f90` for instance) or a compiler flag (say `--ImplicitNone`), and it should have been excised from the language a long time ago.
 But the designers opted to keep this superfluous feature in perpetuity and to force the programmer manually to disable implicit typing in every single module.
 Consequently, this statement is almost as prevalent in code as `do` and `if`, yet it performs no substantive work.
-Such pointless and arcane incantations not only make modern Fortran verbose, they also diminish its readability, without offering any countervailing benefits.
+Such pointless and arcane incantations not only make modern Fortran verbose, they also diminish its legibility, without offering any countervailing benefits.

 ## *trim the bloat*